 - visiting your local DELWP or Parks Victoria office.

-The plans are driven by our strategic planning and are updated each year with the latest local information to help us work out what fuel management activities to carry out, including where and how often to burn.
+The plans are driven by strategic bushfire management planning, and are updated each year with the latest local information to help us work out what fuel management activities to carry out, including where and how often to burn.

 The Fire Operations Plan remains current until updated following an annual review process.

-We have developed the plans in consultation with community members, local councils, Melbourne Water, forest managers, CFA, wineries, tourism industry ,apiarists, flora and fauna specialists and any other parties who register their interest.
+We have developed the plans in consultation with community members, local councils, Melbourne Water, forest managers, CFA, wineries, tourism industry, beekeepers, flora and fauna specialists and any other parties who register their interest.

-DELWP and Parks Victoria welcome comments all year round and we encourage you to have input into all parts of the strategic and operational planning process.
+We welcome your comments all year round and we encourage you to have input into all parts of the strategic and operational planning process.